rtmigo/prefnotifiers_flutter/README.md

 ## Access the value only through PrefNotifier

-The `PrefNotifier` only caches values that were read by the `PrefNotifier` or passed directly to the `PrefNotifier`.
+The PrefNotifier only caches values that were read by the PrefNotifier or passed directly to the PrefNotifier.
 It does not track changes in the underlying shared preferences.

 If you change preferences at the same time via `PrefNotifer` and via